EarthPol/earthpol.com/docs/Getting Started/EarthPolPremium.md

 ---

+## 💰 Perks Overview

 For only `$6.99/month`, you can have access to the following EarthPol Premium perks:

-- **Priority Queue** – Premium users are prioritized when the server queue is full.
+- 🚀 **Priority Queue:** Premium users are prioritized when the server queue is full.
-- **Add Staff to Your Shops:** Add friends and members of your town to have restock and manage items in your ChestShops.
+- 🛒 **Add Staff to Your Shops:** Add friends and members of your town to help restock and manage items in your ChestShops.
-- **Cross-Platform Messaging:** – Send and receive messages between Discord’s `#earthpol` channel and in-game chat.
+- 🔗 **Cross-Platform Messaging:** Send and receive messages between Discord’s `#earthpol` channel and in-game chat.
-- **Premium-Only Discord Chat:** Exclusive access to a Premium-only Discord chat, including sneak peeks at upcoming developments.
+- 💬 **Premium-Only Discord Chat:** Exclusive access to a Premium-only Discord chat, including sneak peeks at upcoming developments.
-- **Change Nation Color:** Nation leaders are able to change their nation color from the default blue.
+- 🎨 **Change Nation Color:** Nation leaders are able to change their nation color from the default blue.
-- **Exclusive Name Color:** Stand out in chat with a bright colored name!
+- 🌈 **Exclusive Name Color:** Stand out in chat with a bright colored name!
-- **EarthPol Rewind:** Can't download the V6 map?
+- 🗺️ **EarthPol Rewind:** Can't download the V6 map?
 With Premium, you can view your old builds on our hosted V6 archive server.

+---

+## ⚙️ Premium Commands

 Additionally, EarthPol Premium gives access to the following commands: